Batman: The Brave and the Bold

 Batman: The Brave and the Bold is an American animated television series based in part on the DC Comics series The Brave and the Bold which features two or more superheroes coming together to solve a crime or foil a super villain.
 As the title suggests, the series focuses on Batman's regular "team-ups" with various heroes similar to the most well-known version of the original comic book series.
 This version has a much lighter and simpler, often comic feel, targeting younger viewers more than the character's other series.
 The series premiered on November 14, 2008, on Cartoon Network in the United States, and ended on November 18, 2011.
 It also aired in Canada on Teletoon.
+The series was followed by a comic-book continuation which ended in 2014, and a feature-length crossover film: Scooby-Doo! & Batman: The Brave and the Bold, which aired in 2018.

 It was the first series produced by Warner Bros.
 Animation to be broadcast in high definition.

 Overview

-Each episode of Batman: The Brave and the Bold features the main character (Batman) teaming up with other characters from the DC Universe to thwart villains or to solve crimes, the show focusing mainly on the inclusion of lesser-known characters.
+Each episode of Batman: The Brave and the Bold features Batman teaming up with other characters from the DC Universe to thwart villains or to solve crimes, the show focusing mainly on the inclusion of lesser-known characters.
 Most episodes have a cold open with an escapade not related to the remainder of the episode.
 In the first season, the villain was Equinox, who later returned in "Time Out for Vengeance!"; and in the second season, the villain was the alien Starro.
 During production, the show's creator said that if a character's cold open appearance was deemed successful, then it may warrant exploring the character further in a future episode's main adventure.

 Batman: The Brave and the Bold ended after season three, which consisted of 13 episodes.
 After it ended, a new show, Beware the Batman, returned the character to a more serious tone.
-However, a new direct-to-video crossover with Scooby-Doo, entitled Scooby-Doo! & Batman: The Brave and the Bold, was released in 2018.
+A direct-to-video crossover with Scooby-Doo, entitled Scooby-Doo! & Batman: The Brave and the Bold, was released in 2018.